michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between a Divorce and an Annulment in Michigan

-A divorce in Michigan is different from an annulment in a few ways though both have the same effect: ends a marital union.
-The main dissimilarity between the two legal processes is that while a divorce terminates a lawful marriage, an annulment terminates an unlawful one.
-In Michigan, an annulment is only granted when there is conclusive proof that a marriage should not exist at all, because it is not legal.
-Whereas, as the Michigan courts operate with a no-fault divorce system, a divorce can be granted when any spouse shows that their marriage is destroyed to the extent that it cannot be salvaged.
-The Michigan Circuit Court hears all divorce cases occurring within the state.
+A divorce in Michigan differs from an annulment in a few ways, though both have the same effect: ending a marital union.
+The primary dissimilarity between the two legal processes is that while a divorce terminates a lawful marriage, an annulment terminates an unlawful one.
+In Michigan, an annulment is usually granted when there is conclusive proof that a marriage should not exist at all, because it is not legal.
+Whereas, as the Michigan courts operate with a no-fault divorce system, a divorce may be granted when any spouse shows that their marriage is destroyed to the extent that it cannot be salvaged.
+The Michigan Circuit Court generally hears all divorce cases occurring within the state.
 However, the courts do not have standard forms for annulment or offer instructions on obtaining an annulment decree.
-Therefore, interested spouses are advised to consult a qualified family law attorney on annulment court procedures.
+Therefore, interested spouses are usually advised to consult a qualified family law attorney on annulment court procedures.

 What is a Michigan Divorce Decree?